When Is Medicare Free, and How Much Do Most People Pay?

 Because of the cost changes, it can be helpful to compare plan options when you initially sign up for Medicare and to review your choices every year.
 This helps you get the best deal based on your available plan options and current medical needs.

-Most people qualify for no-cost Medicare Part A because they paid Medicare taxes for 10 years or are eligible for a waiver.
+Most people qualify for free Medicare Part A because they paid Medicare taxes while they were working.

 If you are 65 or older, you have to meet the work requirement to get free Part A. But if you qualify for Medicare because of a disability, you are automatically eligible for free Part A.